-The law clearly defines the dual mission of the Memorial: on the one hand, to “ensure the permanent preservation of the buildings and works of the Fortress” and, on the other hand, to “take all useful measures so that the memory of the Fortress of Breendonk and of the events that took place there remains alive in the spirit of the nation, fosters its citizenship and promotes the patriotic education of young people”.
+The law clearly defines the dual mission of the Memorial: on the one hand, to “ensure the permanent preservation of the buildings and works of the Fortress” and, on the other hand, to “take all useful measures so that the memory of the Fortress of Breendonk and of the events that took place here remain alive in the spirit of the nation, foster its citizenship and promote the patriotic education of young people”.
 From the outset, the law laid down the educational mission of the Memorial.

 On 16 October 1947, the list with the names of the first trustees of the newly established memorial was published.
-Among them are the following former prisoners of Breendonk or their successors:
+Among them were the following former prisoners of Breendonk or their successors:

 Georges CANIVET (President of the Association of Former Prisoners of Breendonk),

 Gaston HOYAUX (author of the bill, former prisoner of Buchenwald and Sachsenhausen),